bluehackrafestefano/Azure_Capstone_Project/README.md

   - Check the probe path and host, NSG/VM firewall (allow port 80, and 443), and that Nginx responds on port 80 (`curl -I http://<vm-private-ip>`).
   - Ensure backend private IP in pool is correct.

-2. Open [grafana.clarusway.us](https://grafana.clarusway.us) in a browser and see the Grafan page is opening.
-Use the generic username: `admin` and the password `admin` to first login.
+2. Open [grafana.clarusway.us](https://grafana.clarusway.us) in a browser and see if the Grafana page opens.
+Use the generic username: `admin` and the password `admin` to first log in.
 Then change the password.

 ---